 In addition to the purely corrective adjustment of the speaker system, you can add more bass into recordings that lack low end.

-It’s like saying, “Happiness is when the bass kicks in.”
+“Happiness is when the bass kicks in.”

 Two mechanical VU meters visualize the input levels for the left and right audio channel.